 21/24 x 100 = 87.5 or 88%

-First of all, if one of my students turned in something that I would have had to grade as “poor,” I considered it unfinished.
-It went back to the student for more work.
+- If one of my students turned in something that I would have had to grade as “poor,” I considered it unfinished and sent it back for more work.

-Secondly, the difference between ‘excellent’ and ‘good’ often reflects the student’s effort.
-If someone wants to do an excellent job, that student goes the extra mile to make sure the assignment is correct and complete.
+- The difference between ‘excellent’ and ‘good’ often reflects the student’s effort.
+If someone really wants to do an excellent job, that student goes the extra mile to make sure the assignment is correct and complete.